SCCapstone/hackstreetboys/Readme.md

 # Fridger

+Adding this line to make a merge conflict to resolve.
+This is causing a conflict.

 This first paragraph should be a short description of the app.
 You can add links to your wiki pages that have more detailed descriptions.